winsoft666/NSIS-UI-Plugin/README.md

 # NSIS-UI-Plugin
 Create beautiful, modern UI setup for windows.

-Using Qt as UI library by default, you can use any UI library in theory, such as [DuiLib](https://github.com/winsoft666/duilib2).
+Using Qt as default UI library, you can use any UI library in theory, such as [DuiLib](https://github.com/winsoft666/duilib2).

 ---